 If you ever feel like you’re trapped under an avalanche of overwhelm, convinced you’re never going to be okay again, Kim’s story will hopefully help you tackle each day with more grace for yourself.

-Welcome to The Widowed Mom Podcast, episode 123, Widows Like Us: An Interview with Kim Murray
+Welcome to The Widowed Mom Podcast, episode 123, Widows Unfiltered: An Interview with Kim Murray

 Welcome to the Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified Life Coach, grief expert, widow, and mom, Krista St-Germain.